 Turn it off and back on again

-Jerrold Foutz is a friend of mine who is an industry expert in the design of power supplies.
-Some time ago, he provided a very interesting write up on unplugging the power as perhaps the single most effective electronics-troubleshooting technique.1
+Jerrold Foutz is a friend who’s an expert in the design of power supplies.
+Some years ago, he provided an interesting write up on unplugging the power as perhaps the single most effective electronics-troubleshooting technique.1

 The topic came up in a discussion when I recommended power-cycling a router — unplugging it, waiting 30 seconds, and then plugging back in — as a way to resolve a connectivity problem.

-The fact is, electronic components can get into an odd state, and as Jerry points out, power-cycling the equipment forces the equipment to reset and restart from a known good state.
+The fact is, electronic components can get into odd states, and as Jerry points out, power-cycling the equipment forces the equipment to reset and restart from a known good state.